United Green CORE

 Compete to save pollinators!

-The results are in!
-United Green CORE’s grant-funded Native Plant Olympics has concluded, and we’re proud to celebrate the students and schools who took part in this youth-led climate education competition.
+The results are in.
+United Green CORE’s grant-funded Native Plant Olympics has concluded.
+We recognize the students and schools who participated in this youth-led climate education competition.

 1st Place: George Washington Elementary School